 Youth events are primarily about building inclusive, religious community in the context of Unitarian Universalist values.
 In order for this process to happen in positive and safe ways, youth and adult participants are asked to show they already have a minimum level of involvement within the Canadian UU community before they attend over-night youth events.
 This is done by providing signed Congregational Involvement forms in advance of attending a Youth Event .

-As such, to attend a CUC Youth Event, CUC policy requires:
+In order to attend a CUC Youth Event, CUC policy requires that:

-All Youth participants interested in attending a CUC Youth Event to have attended at least three Youth Group or program meetings at their Congregation within the last six months prior to the event or can show that they have been actively involved in their congregation or at the regional/national level in other ways.
+▪ all youth participants have attended at least three Youth Group or program meetings at their Congregation within the last six months prior to the event.

 Why does the CUC require Criminal Record Checks?

 Serving as a Youth Advisor is a privilege.
 Youth advisors at CUC events, serve and minister to and with youth from around the country.
 As both a religious and volunteer driven organization, it is the CUC’s moral and legal duty to ensure that we provide, to the best of our abilities, a safe and nurturing experience for the young people of our community and that our volunteers to do not take on undue risks in their work on our behalf.